aardaisenkul/MovieMood/README.md

 - **Simulators** may have network issues; real device is recommended
 - If running on a real device, ensure your backend is accessible via your Mac's local IP
-- Update the `baseURL` in `MovieListViewModel.swift` to match your Mac's IP address
 - **Fallback**: If the backend is unavailable, the app will automatically load dummy data

 ## 🔧 Recent Updates